-FDA officials enforced those rules this week when they announced warning letters had been issued to 55 tobacco retailers for selling e-cigarettes and e-liquids to minors.
+FDA officials enforced those rules this week when they

 “We’re helping protect the health of America’s youth by enforcing restrictions that make it illegal to sell tobacco products to minors — including e-cigarettes, e-liquids, and cigars.
 Retailers play a vital role in keeping harmful and addictive tobacco products out of the hands of children and we urge them to take that responsibility seriously,” said Mitch Zeller, J.D., director of the FDA’s Center for Tobacco Products, in a press release.